 Our diverse community includes students from numerous different countries around the globe

 Our libraries are open 24 hours a day, seven days a week, every day of the year

-Percentage of our students who go into work or further study within six months of graduating
+Percentage of all our graduates who are in work or further study six months after graduating

 The number of different research strands submitted to the Research Excellence Framework (REF) 2014